 If you’re reading this web page, it’s probably because you’ve agreed to help run the club one night.
 Thank you!

-This document describes the four jobs that need to be done on a weekly basis at the club.
-The registrar position is usually filled by Denis Farbstein; the pairings officer, emcee and director of record are usually John Chew.
+This document describes the five jobs that need to be done on a weekly basis at the club.
+The registrar position is usually filled by Denis Farbstein; the pairings officer, emcee and director of record are most often John Chew.
 If you have offered to act as a substitute director, you should read the following and be ready to do all three of John's jobs.
+The data entry person varies from week to week, and whoever does it gets free club entry that week.

 Before you leave for the club, print out the following: